Cray

-Cray Inc., a subsidiary of Hewlett Packard Enterprise, is an American supercomputer manufacturer headquartered in Seattle, Washington.
-It also manufactures systems for data storage and analytics.
+Cray Inc. is an American supercomputer manufacturer headquartered in Seattle, Washington.
+A subsidiary of Hewlett Packard Enterprise, it also manufactures systems for data storage and analytics.
 As of June 2025, Cray supercomputer systems held the top three spots in the TOP500, which ranks the most powerful supercomputers in the world.

 In 1972, the company was founded by computer designer Seymour Cray as Cray Research, Inc., and it continues to manufacture parts in Chippewa Falls, Wisconsin, where Cray was born and raised.
 After being acquired by Silicon Graphics in 1996, the modern company was formed after being purchased in 2000 by Tera Computer Company, which adopted the name Cray Inc. In 2019, the company was acquired by Hewlett Packard Enterprise for $1.3 billion.

 History

 Founding (1950–1972)

 In 1950, Seymour Cray began working in the computing field when he joined Engineering Research Associates (ERA) in Saint Paul, Minnesota.
 There, he helped to create the ERA 1103.
 ERA eventually became part of UNIVAC, and began to be phased out.

 In 1960, he left the company, a few years after former ERA employees set up Control Data Corporation (CDC).
 He initially worked out of the CDC headquarters in Minneapolis.
 He eventually set up a lab in his hometown of Chippewa Falls, Wisconsin.
 Cray had a string of successes at CDC, including the CDC 6600 and CDC 7600.